Apply Control to a Single Setup

-Control can be applied to a single Setup or Walk (BLK2GO).
-With at least three targets, control can be applied to a single Setup or walk (BLK2GO)
+With at least three targets, control can be applied to a single Setup or Walk (BLK2GO):

-Error vector is available in the Applied Control properly panel.
+Error vector is available in the Applied Control Properties panel.

 Multiple control files can be imported into the same project.

-The user can apply different control files to bundles in the same project.
+The user can apply different control files to Bundles in the same project as follows:

 Go to the Controls tab to view.

-When applying control the dialog will show all imported control.
+When applying control, the dialog will show all imported controls.

 Apply control to Bundle one.